The quantum Ising chain for beginners: Uniform XY- Ising model.

-It turns out that the whole subtlety is hidden in the way one treats the boundary points at $0$ and $\pi$: notice in particular that Eq.~\eqref{eqn:E0_ABC} for $E_0^{\ABC}$ involves $L/2$ $k$-points in the interval $(0,\pi)$, while Eq.~\eqref{eqn:E0_PBC} for $E_0^{\PBC}$ involves $L/2-1$ points in the interval $(0,\pi)$ and an extra term $-2J$.
-If you refrain from being too cavalier with the $L\to\infty$ limit, you discover that the energy splitting $\Delta E_0=E_0^{\PBC}-E_0^{\ABC}$ is, in the whole ferromagnetically ordered region $-J<h<J$, a quantity that goes to zero {\em exponentially fast} when $L\to \infty$: in other words, the two sectors ABC and PBC provide the required {\em double degeneracy} of the ferromagnetic phase: you can see that easily for $h=0$.
+\revision{The same integral appearing in Eq.~\eqref{eqn:e0} gives the ground state energy-per-site in the PBC sector, but an amusing role is played by the two boundary points at $0$ and $\pi$, when one considers the energy splitting $\Delta E_0=E_0^{\PBC}-E_0^{\ABC}$.} Notice in particular that Eq.~\eqref{eqn:E0_ABC} for $E_0^{\ABC}$ involves $L/2$ $k$-points in the interval $(0,\pi)$, while Eq.~\eqref{eqn:E0_PBC} for $E_0^{\PBC}$ involves $L/2-1$ points in the interval $(0,\pi)$ and an extra term $-2J$. \finalrevision{In the thermodynamic limit $L\to\infty$}, you discover that the energy splitting $\Delta E_0=E_0^{\PBC}-E_0^{\ABC}$ is, in the whole ferromagnetically ordered region $-J<h<J$, a quantity that goes to zero {\em exponentially fast} when $L\to \infty$: in other words, the two sectors, ABC and PBC, provide the required {\em double degeneracy} of the ferromagnetic phase: you can see that easily for $h=0$.
 Less trivial, but true, for all $|h|<J$.
-On the contrary, $\Delta E_0$ is {\em finite} in the quantum disordered regions $|h|>J$, $\Delta E_0 = 2(|h|-J)$, \footnote{Again, the convergence in $L$ is exponentially fast to such finite value in the whole quantum disordered region.} and goes to zero as a power-law, more precisely as $\pi/(2L)$, at the critical points $h_c=\pm J$.
+On the contrary, $\Delta E_0$ is {\em finite} \footnote{Again, the convergence in $L$ \revision{to such finite value} is exponentially fast in the whole quantum disordered region.} in the quantum disordered regions $|h|>J$, $\Delta E_0 = 2(|h|-J)$, and goes to zero as a power-law, more precisely as $\pi/(2L)$, at the critical points $h_c=\pm J$.
 In Fig.~\ref{Ising_gap:fig} we illustrate these facts by numerically evaluating $\Delta E_0$.

 Regarding the excited states, let us start from the $\prm=0$ (even, ABC) sector.
 Consider, as a warm-up, the state $\opgammadag{k_1} |\emptyset_{\gamma}\rangle^{\ABC}$.
 A simple calculation shows that, {\em regardless of the sign} of $k_1$: